Please enter your 6 digit Radio ID (FLARM ID or ICAO ID) below to obtain a range and SAR report.

 The live analyzer shows the transmit performance whereas the range analyzer available from FLARM evaluates the receive performance (the sensitivity).
 Both are often similar, but not necessarily the same.

 The second plot shows the average distance your FLARM is received with a signal strength of less than 10dB (blue) and from 10 to 20dB (red).
 Data are averaged over sectors of 30 degrees relative to your aircraft.
 In the plot, the nose of the aircraft points UP.
+The X and Y axes are in meters.
+The distance is computed in three dimensions, but projected to 2D for plotting.
+(We may do a side view in the future if there is enough interest and we find the time!).

 Please look at the examples above.